-ALLS/LSF (Advanced Laser Light Source/ Laboratoire de Sources Femtosecondes) is a unique infrastructure of international caliber located at the Varennes campus of INRS-EMT (20 minutes south-east of Montreal), where users can find a variety of intense ultrafast laser sources.
-This large national laboratory for laser science was financed through the "International Joint Ventures Fund" program of the Canada Foundation for Innovation (CFI) with an investment of 20.95M$.
-With the powerful lasers at the ALLS lab a series of new ultrafast light sources for revolutionary applications has been developed.
+This large national laboratory for laser science is located at the Varennes campus of INRS-EMT (20 minutes to the North-East of Montreal).
+Opened to users since 2005, the facility was financed through the "International Joint Ventures Fund" program of the Canada Foundation for Innovation (CFI) with an initial investment of $20.95M, enabling the development of ultrafast light sources for revolutionary applications.

 |Fiber||800, 1400, 1800||7-15||0.5-3|

 |Mid-infrared||3000 to 12000||sub-150||0.01-0.1|